ubikorp/lacking.org/a-little-special/leftovers/teakettle-time.md

 But enough yakkin from ol’ Zelda, let’s check out "I Like Bananas (Because They Have No Bones)" by the Hoosier Hot Shots!”

 ---

+So let’s get back on the WhistleBus with another installment of Teakettle Time.